 Please follow the steps below so that credit for the minor is applied to your UGA transcript.

-1. When nearing completion of the required coursework for the minor program, complete the Final Program of Study.
+1. When nearing completion of the required coursework for the minor program, complete the Final Program of Study Form.
+This QuestionPro form will be routed to the program coordinator, who will notify you of its receipt and confirm course eligibility.

-2. Upon receipt of your Final Program of Study, the program coordinator will confirm course eligibility and send you the exit questionnaire.
+2. Upon approval of your Final Program of Study, the program coordinator will send you the exit questionnaire.

 3. Upon receipt of the exit questionnaire, the program coordinator will confirm all minor requirements have been met.

-4. The final step is to apply for graduation from the minor program in Athena.
+4. The final step is to apply for graduation in Athena from the minor program.

 going beyond the expected